Generation and sudden death of entanglement in qubit-qutrit systems in depolarizing noise

 \section{Abstract}

-I study the effects of decoherence on some qubit-qutrit systems under the influence of global, collective, local and multilocal depolarizing noise.
-I show that the entanglement sudden death (ESD) can be avoided under particular situations.
-The conjecture that ESD occurs in all bipartite states is questioned.
-I show that a critical point exists at which all the states are equally entangled.
-Furthermore, no ESD occurs when only the qubit is coupled to its local environment.
+The dynamics of entanglement in some hybrid qubit-qutrit systems under the influence of global, collective, local and multilocal depolarizing noise is studied.
+It is shown that the depolarizing noise can be used to induce entanglement.
+A critical point exists under every coupling of the system with the environment at which all the states are equally entangled.
+Furthermore, it is seen that no ESD occurs when either only the qubit is coupled to its local environment or the system is coupled to multilocal or global environment.
+This is an important result for various quantum information processing tasks and hence needs further investigation.
 PACS: 03.65.Ud; 03.65.Yz; 03.67.Mn;03.67.Pp

 Keywords: Entanglement; Decoherence; qutrits.